Contact Form 7 Review: The Best Free Contact Form Plugin For WordPress?

 - Akismet and CAPTCHA anti-spam support to reduce contact form spam

-- Ability to display custom submission confirmation and error messages
+- the ability to display custom submission confirmation and error messages

-- Ability to display form field placeholder text
+- the ability to display form field placeholder text

-- Ability to track form submissions with Google Analytics
+- the ability to track form submissions with Google Analytics

-- Ability to allow users to select a form recipient
+- the ability to allow users to select a form recipient

-- Ability to redirect users to another URL after form submissions
+- the ability to redirect users to another URL after form submissions.

-As Contact Form 7 is currently on version 4.5.1 and is updated on a regular basis, there’s a good chance new features will be added in the future.
+As Contact Form 7 is currently on version 4.5.1, and is updated on a regular basis, there’s a good chance new features will be added.